EmilRamsvik/Digital-Garden/docs/Food/Recipes/Osso Bucco.md

 As for its origins, like many traditional dishes, the exact history is somewhat unclear.
 It is believed to have been developed in the 19th century, but it's possible that similar dishes were being made much earlier.
 The dish became popular outside of Italy in the 20th century, especially in the U.S. in cities with large Italian immigrant populations.

 ### How I discovered it.
-I ate it in Florence, on a trip with the fellow Norwegian students
+I ate it in Florence on a trip with the fellow Norwegian students _Gremolata_
-# Ingredients

-_Osso Buco_
-- 2 medium carrots
-- 1 medium onion
-- 2 stalks celery
-- Flour
-- 6 veal shanks
-- Cooking oil
-- 1-2 Tbsp of tomato paste
-- 6 whole crushed cloves of garlic
-- 2 ½ cups dry white wine (or red)
-- Fresh rosemary
-- Fresh thyme
-- 2 cups beef stock
-- 2 dried bay leaves
-- 28-oz can San Marzano tomatoes

-_Risotto alla Milanese_
-- 1 small onion
-- 4 cups high-quality chicken stock
-- Saffron threads
-- 3 Tbsp butter
-- 2 cups Arborio or carnaroli rice
-- 1 cup dry white wine
-- Freshly grated parmigiano-reggiano cheese

-_Gremolata_
 - Finely chopped parsley
 - Grated lemon zest
 - Grated garlic

-### Condiments
-- Salt
-- Pepper
-### Equipment
-* Big dutch owen
-* Good knife
-* Grater
-# Instructions

-## Prep
-It needs the basic[ holy trinity](https://en.wikipedia.org/wiki/Holy_trinity_(cooking)) with a shitton of the pope (garlic) as well.
+It needs the basic[ holy trinity](https://en.wikipedia.org/wiki/Holy_trinity_(cooking)) with a shit-ton of the pope (garlic) as well.
 It is smart to do some prep work cutting it up beforehand.

-## Steps

-1. Brown the meat, remove it after the meat is browned.
-2. Have the veggies in the Dutch oven, then cook it a bit
-3. Deglaze with wine, add some stock, and then have the meat back in.
-Cook for a long long time.
-4. Make the

-## Serving

-# Thoughts
+# Links
 - [Recipe from the Binging With Babish](https://www.bingingwithbabish.com/recipes/ossobuco)
-- I think using veal skanks is of course the best, but I think this dish is also very good with lamb.
 - [Babish Episode](https://www.youtube.com/watch?v=Jr9Is6NsFck&t=2s&ab_channel=BabishCulinaryUniverse)
+# Thoughts

+- I think using veal skanks is, of course, the best, but I think this dish is also very good with lamb as well.
+- If you can make it in the morning and let it simmer or be in the oven at low temparature then that is best.
+Gives the stew time to